BIRDING AT BURBAYAR

 Burbayar Nature Reserve is located on the Continental divide at an average elevation of 375 meters above sea level (1,230 feet asl) where the convergence of species is very high and dynamic.
 Burbayar is located within the Choco-Darien biogeographic region.
 In addition to being home to Pacific, Caribbean slope and foothill bird species it also hosts many of the Eastern Panama specialties.
 And since it is located at the narrowest point of the isthmus of Panama the affluence of migratory species is spectacular.

-Best available rate based on 4 or more participants:
+Best available rate for 2 or more participants:

 INCLUDED Round trip transfers from Panama City, birding guide fees and expenses, 2 nights of lodging, meals as listed (B=breakfast; L=lunch; D=dinner), admission fees.

-NOT INCLUDED International airfare, Panama City hotel, meals not specified in the itinerary, alcoholic beverages (wine and beer available for sale at the lodge), personal equipment *(binoculars etc), gratuities and extras in hotels
+NOT INCLUDED International airfare, Panama City hotel, meals not specified in the itinerary, alcoholic beverages (you may bring beers, wine), personal equipment *(binoculars etc), gratuities and extras in hotels

 DISCLAIMER Prices and itineraries are correct at the time of printing, however they are subject to change due to tidal/weather or local conditions, availabilities or factors beyond our control.